What is going on with WordPress and all this Gutenberg kerfuffle?

 If your website is not secured behind an SSL Certificate and the address is not showing that green padlock, browsers like Chrome are more likely to tell viewers not to go look at your site!

-Did you know more than 77% of internet user use Chrome?
+Did you know more than 80% of internet users use Chrome?

 If a site doesn’t have an SSL Certificate Google is going to start flagging your website ‘Not Secure’ in the URL bar.